 Intangible assets created under the Alliance with the PCC for Warwickshire are jointly controlled and only the PCC's share is held in the Balance Sheet.
 Where the PCC's share of these assets was originally purchased by the PCC for Warwickshire, they have been donated by the latter to the PCC.
 The PCC has then made a REFCUS payment to the PCC for Warwickshire equivalent to the expenditure incurred.
-Intangible Assets amounting to £0.002m (£0.128m in 2017/18) have been treated in this manner.
-Conversely, where the PCC for Warwickshire's share of these assets was originally purchased by the PCC for West Mercia, they have been donated to the PCC for Warwickshire.
+No Intangible Assets have been treated in this manner in 2019/20 (£0.002m in 2018/19).
+Conversely, where the PCC for Warwickshire's share of these assets was originally purchased by the PCC for Warwickshire been donated to the PCC for Warwickshire.
 The PCC for Warwickshire has then made a grant payment to the PCC equivalent to the expenditure incurred.
-Intangible Assets amounting to £0.176m (£0.289m in 2017/18) have been treated in this manner.
+Intangible Assets amounting to £0.006m (£0.176m in 2018/19) have been treated in this manner.